NewLife Timeline

 2014 - 2016

-The project expanded to Canada where we obtained our Non-Profit status with the goal to inspire, educate and empower women and children.
-We organized various exhibitions in the city of Gatineau and Ottawa on Cultural day celebrations, Salon de Femme during the Women’s day celebration and Black history month in Chase Bank Ottawa.
-The Sierra Leone Institute was closed due to the Ebola virus.
-NewLife, continue sponsor tutoring classes for students during the Ebola epidemic to help them continue with their education.
-This was done through other organizations such as Scripture Union.
-The Azope Rehabilitation Centre in Cote d’Ivoire e was also closed due to vandalization, but we partnered with NGO Women with a Mission in Development to sponsor women and students to pursue their education.
-We are presently providing computer-training classes to economically disadvantaged women in Abidjan.
-In February we shipped used clothing and items to Abidjan in collaboration with Network of Black Business and Professional Women during their Dress for Access Program.
-The goal is to give young women the opportunity to dress appropriately for jobs after their training.
+Although the Sierra Leone Institute closed due to the Ebola virus, NewLife continued to sponsor tutoring classes for students during the Ebola epidemic to help them continue with their education through other organizations such as Scripture Union.
+The Azope Rehabilitation Centre in Côte d’Ivoire also closed due to vandalization, but we were able to continue making an impact by partnering with NGO Women with a Mission in Development to sponsor women and students to pursue their education.
+We provided computer training classes to economically disadvantaged women in Abidjan.
+In February, we shipped donated clothing and items to Abidjan in collaboration with the Network of Black Business and Professional Women during their Dress for Access Program.
+We are grateful for the support of Phoenix Business Exchange for all their support with fundraiser ventures for those in need in Sierra Leone, Ghana etc.

 2017-2018